 I feel like I am not your stereotypical artist as someone who politically leans left, dresses weird and plays outside the norm.
 I believe in hard work if you want to get ahead in life.
 I detest government subsidies because I know someone’s tax dollars are paying for that and I don’t want to take from anyone who has worked hard to get what they have.

 Q: Wow, Val Heisey, you’ve had quite an interesting life so far… what’s next on your agenda?

 A: Well… my health is good and I want to keep it that way.
-I got away from my art when I was doing the mobile dog grooming so it’s time to fall in love all over again with my oils, acrylics, watercolors, pencils and camera.
-I want to be Val Heisey the artist.
-I have this website to showcase some of my art and also to show people how they can do what they love and make a living doing it too.
+I got away from my art when I was doing the mobile dog grooming so it’s time to fall in love all over again with my oils, acrylics, watercolors, pencils, camera, computer and design software.
+I want to be Val Heisey the artist/designer.
+I have this website to showcase some of my work and also to show people how they can do what they love and make a living doing it too.

 Q: If you are retired, why create another business with your art?

 A: Retirement is great because you have all the time in the world, but you also have limited time to get things done.
 Meaning… at 63, I have a mission to leave the world a better place by helping people grow forward.
 That’s what life is all about.
 If you are not growing, you are dying.

 Look at a flower as the bud forces itself open through its outer covering and fills the world with beauty.
 When the beauty is spent, it slowly withers and dies.
 I see myself as near the final phase of the blossoming stage.
 My brilliance may be over, but there is still life left in me – I have a lot of knowledge to share and I have limited time to leave a beautiful memory.